The Shepherd from Asian Egypt, with his flock in the Sudan desert

-The GEF Independent Evaluation Office, the Environmental Law Institute and the World Bank hosted a webinar on Lessons from an Evaluation of the GEF's Interventions in Fragile and Conflict-Affected Situations.
-The event was part of the gLOCAL Evaluation Week 2021.
+On June 3, 2021, the GEF Independent Evaluation Office (IEO), the Environmental Law Institute, and the World Bank co-hosted a webinar on Lessons from an Evaluation of the GEF’s Interventions in Fragile and Conflict-Affected Situations.
+The event was held as part of gLOCAL Evaluation Week 2021.

 Speakers